kaixiangtay/cs3219-project-ay2122-2122-s1-g28/README.md

 Forum allows students to interact in a group based setting with other registered users.
 A student can participate in group interactions through forum discussions.
 He/she is able to start a new discussion topic by creating a new forum post.
 He is also able to add on to existing discussion topics by adding comments.
 In addition, the student can edit or delete posts/comments created by them.
 Other actions include filtering discussion posts by the list of topics available (shown below) and upvoting/downing a post.

-Forum Topics: Academic, Admin, Accomodations, CCA, Tips, Misc
+Forum Topics: Academic, Admin, Accommodations, CCA, Tips, Misc

 ## Demo